Prepare for the Fair

 - What are the most important qualities, characteristics or skills you look for in employees?

-- Can you describe the company culture?
+- Can you describe the organization culture?

 - May I follow up with you after the fair?